Site Fences

 Baseline

-- Temporary construction fence is required by the NYC Building Code to protect the public against possible hazards related to ongoing construction.
+- Temporary construction fence is required by the NYC Building Code to protect the public against possible hazards related to ongoing construction, such as new building, areas of demolition, open excavation or extensive alteration.

 - Fence installation may be of solid material such as wood, corrugated metal, or other suitably rigid and strong materials.